gennnarino/IPTVAgent/README.md

 * iptvagent, is a control program;
 * cfg/iptvagent.cfg, which is IPTVAgent's main configuration file;
+* cfg/control.cfg, which is IPTVAgent's control configuration file;
 * daemon/iptvagentd, is used to run IPTVAgent to collect realtime information every second;
+* daemon/control/*, is used to receive the command from remote server and execute in local;
 * crond/iptvagent, is used to run IPTVAgent to collect detailed information every minute;
 * lib/functions, is main function library used by IPTVAgent;
 * moudules/*, collection programs